wyleyr/hankel1867tr/06-IV-RealNumbersInTheTheoryOfMagnitude.md

-the mathematician whether they are a priori, as Kant wants, because they carry with themselves necessity, which cannot be achieved from experience, and indeed derive from pure intuition a priori, which is encountered before all perception in us as the [condition]{.origphrase title="Beschaffenheit"} [of the disposition]{.origphrase title="des Gemüthes"} of [being affected by objects]{.origphrase title="von Objecten afficirt zu werden"}---or whether they, as Stuart Mill
+the mathematician whether they are a priori, as Kant wants, because they carry with themselves necessity, which cannot be achieved from experience, and indeed derive from pure intuition a priori, which is encountered before all perception in us as the [character]{.origphrase title="Beschaffenheit"} [of the disposition]{.origphrase title="des Gemüthes"} of [being affected by objects]{.origphrase title="von Objecten afficirt zu werden"}---or whether they, as Stuart Mill